2021 REU Project Descriptions

 Outcomes: A computational toolbox with Graphic User Interface (GUI).
 This toolbox takes observational data as input, solves an optimization problem to discover the extreme event precursor, and produces graphs/tables summarizing the prediction results.

-A functional data analysis of disease outbreak data
+A functional data analysis of disease outbreak data (Summer 2021)

 Prerequisites: Linear algebra, basic statistics

 Outline: Since the onset of the COVID-19 pandemic, curves depicting the number of infected members within a population have become commonplace in most citizens’ lives.
 Functional data analysis (FDA) is a field of statistics that models the distribution of functions, particularly, curves.
 FDA methods are excellent for extracting low-dimensional summaries of functional data.
 They can be used for visualization, to cluster similar curves and to determine factors that contribute the curves’ shapes, and magnitude.
 In this project, we will apply FDA methods to freely available daily county-level COVID-19 data.

 Research objectives: To provide new insights into the factors that determine the spread of the disease and contribute to the development of mitigation strategies.
 Analysis of effects of demographic, socioeconomic and environmental variables on the shape and magnitude of the disease outbreak curves, and investigation of the effects of government interventions such as school closings and shelter-in-place orders as well as citizen mobility data as provided by Google (https://www.google.com/covid19/mobility/).